 Bob Roybal: It can be.
 Yeah.

 Bob Roybal: I’ve never broken any bones.
 Skateboarding was a lot of scrapes and bruises, but I’ve never broken a bone.
 But Brody, on the other hand, it’s not the best thing for him to ride a skateboard.
 We learned that the hard way after he had been doing it for a few years and he broke his elbow.

 Bob Roybal: Yeah, he did.

-And then, uh.
-They noticed.
-Then they like, I don’t know how many months later.
-Then they noticed his other elbow was like fractured also, but they didn’t have to do surgery on it.
-They said it had already kind of like healed itself back up, but he was, he’s got the same thing going on with both of his elbows where he’s kind of ruined in both of them from all the jumping on his arms and everything, just walking on his hands his whole life.
+And then, I don’t know how many months later, they noticed his other elbow was also fractured, but they didn’t have to do surgery on it.
+They said it had already kind of healed itself back up.
+But he’s got the same thing going on with both of his elbows, where he’s kind of ruined in both of them from all the jumping on his arms and everything, just walking on his hands his whole life.

 Bob Roybal: That’s exactly what it is.

 David Hirsch: And the way he’s using his arms are not what might be the traditional use of your arms.